 - Use high-quality visuals.
 Always use the highest resolution version of your logo and images, it should be at least 300 dpi.

-Go for a glossy paper if your design has a brighter palette or if it is heavily reliant on photos.
+Furthermore, go for a glossy paper if your design has a brighter palette or if it is heavily reliant on photos.
 Matte and uncoated paper is perfect for a simple, black and white, or if it is text-heavy.

 After you have your flyer printed, its now time to think of how you will hand them out to your target audience.